sunnysingh004/Detectify/README.md

 - Integration with cloud services for scalability.

 ## License
 This project is not licensed.
-This is completely free except the bootstrap website template.

-## Acknowledgments
-We would like to thank all contributors for their efforts in developing and improving this project.